 Engage Renfrewshire supports your social enterprise creation or development by helping you to

 - Examine whether your group could operate as a social enterprise

 - Decide on the best structure, get set up and start operating

 - Make plans which underpin best practice, sustainability and getting results

-To download the social enterprise toolkit and legal structure quick guides please click HERE.
+Go to the 'Tools to Help You' section to download the social enterprise toolkit and legal structure quick guides HERE.

 Social Enterprise Scotland

 Social Enterprise Scotland have produced a report - Partnerships for Good - Bringing social enterprise and the private sector together to build an inclusive economy.
 This report introduces the types of partnership that can be fostered beyond the more traditional ‘charity sponsor’ approach.
 You can read the full report HERE

 Community Benefit information

 Engage Renfrewshire is currently working in partnership with Renfrewshire Council’s Economic Development and Procurement Officers on their community benefit and supply chain initiatives.
 Community benefits are part of the tendering and procurement process that Renfrewshire Council includes when awarding contracts to suppliers.
 The benefits which are aimed at Social Enterprises, derives in two forms, (1) financial; by way of direct grants and (2) non-financial; by way of materials and/or equipment, professional support including mentoring, and training opportunities.